Which of the following cells in the gastric mucosa produce intrinsic factor and hydrochloric acid?

 How does chemical peritonitis and shock frequently result from acute pancreatitis?

-Inflammation and increased vascular permeability of the peritoneum affect fluid balance
+a.
+Inflammation and increased vascular permeability of the peritoneum affect fluid balance.

 What are the typical changes occurring with Crohn's disease?

-Stools that are more liquid and contain mucus, frank blood, and pus are typical of:
+Stools that are more liquid and contain mucus and frank blood are typical of:

 How may a fistula form with Crohn's disease?

-recurrent inflammation, necrosis, and fibrosis forming a connection between intestinal loops
+d.
+Recurrent inflammation, necrosis, and fibrosis, forming a connection between intestinal loops

 With acute appendicitis, localized pain and tenderness in the lower right quadrant results from: